Our Patrons

 Patrons

-Olympic cycling silver medallist and BBC Lifetime Achievement award winner, Sir Mark Cavendish, and his wife Lady Peta Cavendish, have long been key supporters and Patrons of Help for Heroes, having met at a H4H charity cycling event in California.
-They have thrown themselves into numerous fundraising and corporate events helping to bolster the charities awareness with the public.
+Olympic cycling silver medallist and BBC Lifetime Achievement award winner, Sir Mark Cavendish, and his wife Lady Peta Cavendish, have long been key supporters and Patrons of Help for Heroes, having met at a Charity cycling event in California.
+They have thrown themselves into numerous fundraising and corporate events, helping to bolster the Charity's recognition with the public.

 Sir Mark received his knighthood in October 2024 from the Prince of Wales, as part of the King’s birthday honours.